galledohm/draft-malja-sustain-petra-augmented/draft-malja-sustain-petra-augmented.md

 {:numbered="false"}

 Another use case for PETRA could be the negotiation of green Service Level Agreements (gSLAs) between operators and enterprise customers.
 By exposing PETRA-derived metrics such as renewable energy percentage, carbon intensity, or sustainability scores, providers can offer differentiated SLAs that explicitly include environmental targets.
 This enables customers to select network services not only based on performance guarantees, but also on their environmental footprint, for example requesting that at least 60% of traffic be carried over renewable-powered infrastructure.
 Such gSLAs empower customers to align their digital services with corporate sustainability goals and reporting requirements, while operators can use PETRA as the trusted source of verifiable energy data.

+gSLAs can be negotiated using customer-expressed green intents that specify objectives such as maximum energy consumption, minimum energy efficiency, carbon emission limits, and renewable energy usage [I-D.irtf-nmrg-ibn-usecases].
+PETRA's metrics, including watts per gigabit, carbon intensity, and energy mix, provide essential measurements to translate these intents into network configurations and to monitor compliance during service operation.
+The lifecycle of green intents, encompassing fulfillment and assurance phases [RFC9315], can be supported by PETRA through its capability to deliver real-time energy metrics for translation into network policies and subsequent monitoring and validation.

 # Appendix B. Requirements for Energy Efficiency Management
 {:numbered="false"}